infstellar/genshin_impact_assistant/doc/en/collector_assi.md

 This function integrates automatic combat assistance, automatic movement assistance, and pickup assistance.
 Make sure to read the configuration information about them before using them.

-Note: For the time being, only some items in the Mond area are supported.
+Note: For the time being, only some items in the Mond and Liyue area are supported.
 The scope will be gradually expanded in the future.

+## Feature description

+- Specify a collector, select the closest collector from the database to the location at startup to collect

+- Resource/monster collection possible

+- Automatic continuous harvesting

+- Automatically go to Statues of The Seven to regain blood when a character dies

 ## Quick start